jahansamia/Mutual-found/README.md

 - [Azure](https://azure.microsoft.com/en-us/)
 - [Power BI](https://powerbi.microsoft.com/en-us/)

-This summarizes the SQL queries provided for analyzing mutual fund data.
-These queries are designed to extract and prepare data for visualization in a business intelligence tool like Power BI.
-The queries cover several key aspects of fund analysis, including performance over time, sector allocation, and comparisons against category benchmarks.
+## Power-BI Dashboard:

-Purpose:
+# Azure SQL Quries:

-The SQL queries in this repository are intended to be used with a mutual fund dataset (e.g., a table named mutual).
+This summarizes the SQL queries provided for analyzing mutual fund data, SQL queries in this repository are intended to be used with a mutual fund dataset.
 They provide a foundation for building an interactive dashboard that can help investors and analysts understand fund performance, risk, and composition.

 Queries:
 -- Example 1: Year-to-Date Return vs. 52-Week High/Low Change Percentage: